doc97/TxtAdv/README.md

 # TxtAdv

+**The project development has halted for now due to me concentrating on my studies.
+I plan on continuing this project once I have more time.**

 TxtAdv is a framework for creating awesome text adventure games!

 While the reasons for why I started this project were for me to learn more C++,